hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/single-sign-on/azure-ad.html.md

 ### Using the updated Azure AD UI
 1. In your desired Azure AD Directory, navigate to the Enterprise Applications page and create a "+ New Application".
-2. locate and select the "+ Create your own appliction" option.
+2. Locate and select the "+ Create your own appliction" option.
-3. In the resulting sidebar, name your application, and select the option, "Integrate any other application you don't find in the gallery" and click "Create" at the bottom of the page.
+3. In the resulting sidebar, name your application, select the option to "Integrate any other application you don't find in the gallery," and click "Create" at the bottom of the page.

 4. Under the "Getting Started" section, select "Set up single sign on."
-5. Select the SAML option
+5. Select the SAML option.
-6. You should now see a 5 part set up list.
+6. You should now see a 5-part set up list.
 Ignore step 1 for now, we will come back to that.
 7. Edit step 2, "User Attributes & Claims".
 8. Select the required Name ID claim.
 Ensure that its name identifier format is "Email address".
-9. Select "Add a certificate", located in item 3 of the list.
+9. Select "Add a certificate", located in step 3 of the list.
     1. Import or create a certificate.
     1. If the certificate is not listed as active, use the meatball menu to its right to set it to active.
     1. Set Signing option to Sign SAML response and assertion.
-    1. Set Signing Algorithm to SHA-256
+    1. Set Signing Algorithm to `SHA-256`
     1. Save this.
 10. After saving certificate settings you should now see a field in step 3 labeled "App Federation Metadata Url".
-Copy that!
+Copy that.
 You're ready to head over to your organization in Terraform Cloud.

 ## Configuration (Terraform Cloud)